A Hidden Conversation:

 Those warnings feels personal.

 The leg is a Stieglitz photograph, repurposed, recontextualized.
-His artwork set beside a string of clipped sentences that read like fragments of overheard conversation.
+His artwork set beside a string of text clipped from “French Verbs and Verbal Idioms in Speech”.

 Was this aimed at Höch?